ads

 • Interest Rate: 7.7 per cent per annum (compounded annually but paid on maturity)

-• Why It’s Useful: NSC offers safe, mid-term investment with steady returns to seniors
+• Why It's Useful: NSC offers safe, mid-term investment with steady returns to seniors.

 4. Monthly Income Scheme (MIS)

-• Payout: Monthly interest payout
+• Payout: MIS offers monthly interest payouts.

-• Why It Works for Seniors: MIS offers a reliable monthly income without changing the principal amount invested
+• Why It Works for Seniors: MIS offers a reliable monthly income without changing the principal amount invested.

 5. Post Office Time Deposit (POTD)